 An introduction to the language of Medicine.
 The roots, prefixes and suffixes meanings, and their combination to build medical vocabulary.
-(2 hrs. lecture, 2 hrs.
+(2 hrs.
+Lect., 2 hrs.
 Lab.).
-Prerequisites: HSC 1000 C circulatory/cardiac/hematology, pulmonary, renal, endocrine, and lymphatic systems.
+Prerequisite: HSC 1000C circulatory/cardiac/hematology, pulmonary, renal, endocrine, and lymphatic systems.
 A concise discussion of all other body systems will also be presented.
 (3 hrs.
 Lect.)